bryanumpierremoreira/UW_Enhancement/README.md

 are RGB 256x256x3 and scaled to [0., 1.0].

 ### Package requirements:
+Versions of the softwares used in the implementation:

 - Python = 3.7.6
 - Keras = 2.3.1
 - Tensorflow = 2.20